Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

-Even with fixed $\rho$, due to the non-concave objective function and the non-convex constraints with closely coupled variables, (P1.1) remains highly non-convex and challenging to solve directly.
-Nevertheless, observing that the problem becomes more tractable when optimizing one variable block at a time, we resort to the AO method: at each outer iteration, we cyclically optimize the transmit beamforming $\boldsymbol{W}$, the RIS phase shifts $\boldsymbol{\theta}$, and the array rotations $\{\boldsymbol{r}^{\text{B}},\boldsymbol{r}^{\text{R}}\}$, while keeping the others fixed, as detailed in the following subsections.
+A key observation is that (P1) becomes considerably more tractable when optimizing one variable block at a time.
+Hence, we resort to an AO framework that alternately updates three blocks in an iterative manner: the BS transmit beamforming matrix $\boldsymbol W$, the RIS passive beamforming vector $\boldsymbol\theta$, and the array rotations $(\boldsymbol r^{\text{B}},\boldsymbol r^{\text{R}})$.